praneet1988/ELeFHAnt/README.md

 ![Graph](Examples/LabelHarmonization_Example.png)
 We can clearly see that after integration showing Celltypes from each dataset on UMAP is very difficult to interpret whereas using LabelHarmonization from ELeFHAnt each cluster after integration has a clear celltype assignment and making it easy to infer the data clearly.
 More examples coming soon.

+# Reproducibility
+To assess reproducibility, each function was run 5 times with varying numbers of cells used during subsampling, ranging from 100 to 500.

+For Celltype Annotation, changes in the cell labels assigned to the query remain stable when 200 to 500 cells are used.

+For Label Harmonization, we find that cell labels remain approximately 80% consistent across .
+Harmonization does benefit from greater number of cells used.

+Lastly, for Deduce Relationship,

 # Citation
 Please cite github page if using for research purposes (https://github.com/praneet1988/ELeFHAnt)